-Disclaimers: Hogwarts and all of its characters belong to JK Rowling, I'm only borrowing them to have a little fun and I promise to return them unharmed (well, at least mostly unharmed =0).
-I'm making no money from this and this is written for entertainment purposes only.
+Disclaimers: Charmed and all its characters belong to Aaron Spelling and whatever his company is called.
+I'm making no money from this and it is written for entertainment purposes only.

 Feedback: Both positive feedback and constructive criticism are greatly appreciated and will be cherished!

 Archive: Are there even any Charmed archives?

 Note: (1) I, like others, would like to see some more development of the relationship between Chris and Leo.
 Since we don't know for sure whether Chris will be back next season, I've decided to take matters into my own hands and write what I'd like to have seen happen between them.
 (2) I know that Chris tells Victor that he doesn't want to get close to Piper because eventually he's gonna have to go back to a future where she's been killed and that what I've described in this story for "the event" can't be true but I decided to write it this way anyway.